 - Anna Kozminski, National Instruments

-- Jeff Kramer, Director of Technology, Tech Lead at HP Helion
+- Jeff Kramer, Director of Technology, Director of Data Engineering at Vox Media, Inc.

 - Will Kreth, Director – Interactive Content & Customer Experience, Time Warner Cable, Austin

 - Sherry Lesikar, Project Manager, State of Texas

 - Richard MacKinnon, LESS Networks and Austin Wireless City

 - Gloria Meraz, Director of Communications, Texas Library Association

 - David Nunez, MIT Media Lab